New Solar Modules

 • Zero carbon footprint

-The photovoltaic materials of solar PV glasses are utilized as building materials and allow natural light into homes and offices.
-They also function as power-generating devices.
+The photovoltaic materials from solar PV glass are used as building materials and allow natural light to illuminate offices and homes.
+They also function as devices that generate energy.

-Technically speaking, BIPV is any structural building material capable of producing solar electricity.
-Here are some examples of BIPV tech:
+Technically, BIPV is any structural building material that can produce solar electricity.
+Here are a few examples of BIPV technology:

 Light Bumb

-Solar roofing is perhaps the most well-known form of BIPV technology.
-This type of BIPV technology is also known under the terms solar tiles and solar shingles.
-It is possible to replace your roof using tiles or shingles using a dual-purpose solar roofing material that generates electricity as well as shelter.
+Solar roofing is probably the most well-known form of BIPV.
+This kind of BIPV technology is also known under the terms solar tiles and solar shingles.
+It is possible to replace your roof with tiles or shingles with the solar roofing material that is dual-purpose that produces electricity and serves as shelter.

-While solar roofs provide many benefits but it’s still not as well-established as conventional solar panels.
-The primary reason is solar roofs don’t have the same level of efficiency as traditional solar panels that are polycrystalline or monocrystalline.
-Additionally, solar roofs may be more costly than solar panel roof installations.
+While a solar roof can provide many benefits but it’s still not as well-established as traditional solar panels.
+The primary reason is solar roofs do not have the same efficiency as traditional solar panels that are polycrystalline or monocrystalline.
+Also, solar roofs can be more expensive than solar panel roof installations.

 Solar Cells Transparent glaze

-Since the sun is more visible from buildings than roofs, why not use that space?
-While the geography of solar radiation can affect how much the building receives sunlight however, there are usually excellent exposures along one or more sides.
-Solar windows (or often referred to as solar glass) are a class of BIPV products that are well-known on the market for solar products.
-They rely on ultra-thin solar panels that capture sunlight, yet maintain their the transparency of regular windows.
+Since the sun is more visible on buildings than on roofs, why not use that space?
+While the geography of solar radiation will influence the amount of the building receives sunlight but there are generally good exposures on one or two sides.
+Solar windows (or sometimes referred to as solar glass) are a type of BIPV products popularly known in the solar market.
+They rely on extremely thin solar panels that can capture sunlight, yet maintain their the transparency of regular windows.

-We’re not aware of alternative ways to integrate solar into structures so we’ll just stick to “general elements” at the moment.
-This can include solar structures, facades of buildings, and the other structures along the exterior of the building that can be converted into solar-friendly.
-These solar-integrated building elements use organic solar cells as well as thin-film solar panels more frequently than rooftop solar panels.
+We aren’t aware of any other methods to integrate solar power into structures so we’ll just stick to “general elements” for the time being.
+These could include solar structures, facades of buildings as well as the other structures on the building’s sides that can be converted into solar-friendly.
+Solar-integrated building elements make use of organic solar cells and the thin film solar panel more often than rooftop solar panels.

 There are pros and cons to using Building-integrated photovoltaics

-BIPV is an integral part of the building.
-It is crucial to plan ahead to ensure that you are able to construct your home with BIPV solutions.
-In order to integrate solar solutions it is essential to understand what areas of sunlight are required before building any structure.
-Being aware of the fact that you are interested in integrating solar production to your building will help lower the cost of building.
+BIPV forms part of a building.
+Therefore, it is important to plan ahead to ensure that you can construct your home with BIPV solutions.
+To integrate solar-powered products, it is crucial to determine the locations where sunlight is required before building any structure.
+Understanding upfront that you’re keen on incorporating solar energy into your building can help to reduce the costs for builders.

 Solar skins

-Solar skins allow you to integrate custom designs into your solar panel system.
-Similar to bus windows for advertising solar skin technology operates in the same manner.
+Solar skins allow you to include custom designs in the solar panels.
+Similar to bus windows for advertising, the solar skin technology is the same.

-Shneyder Solar is the manufacturer of solar-skin products and is currently conducting tests on it’s technology with the United States National Renewable Energy Laboratory.
-Thanks to advances in selective light filtering, solar thin-film sunscreens retain high efficiency.
-The sun’s rays are blocked to get into the cells beneath the solar skin.
-This allows it to display the customized image and provide the solar energy.
+Shneyder Solar is the producer of solar-skin sunscreens and is currently testing it’s technology with the United States National Renewable Energy Laboratory.
+Thanks to advances in selective light filtering, solar thin-film sunscreens have high efficiency.
+The sun’s light is filtered to get into the cells beneath the solar skin.
+This allows it to display the custom image and to offer the solar energy.

-These custom-designed images embedded in solar panels can be precisely matched to the rooftops or grassy lawns of your home.
+The customized images that are embedded into solar panels can match exactly the lawns and rooftops of your home.

-The solar skin panel is also a great option for offices of government and business.
-They can be personalized to display logos of companies and advertising messages flags of countries, and so forth.
+Solar skin panels are also a great option for government offices and businesses.
+They can be personalized to display logos of companies advertising flags of nations and so on.

-Solar skins are also designed to be smaller than conventional racking systems, and conceal metal components.
-The Shneyder Solar Solar Group’s Solar skins could be the answer to your panel’s problems in appearance.
+Solar skins are also designed to be smaller than traditional racks and conceal metal components.
+The Shneyder Solar Solar Group’s Solar skins may be the solution to your problems with panel appearance.

 Shneyder Solar also allows users to monitor their system’s performance 24/7 through your mobile.
-You will be informed when your system is experiencing problems, or in the event of an outage.
+You will be notified if your system is having problems, or in the event of an outage.
 The app will also suggest the correct remedies.

 Solar Skins Pros & Cons

-There are a few drawbacks with this technology that you need to take into consideration.
-This technology, while it is appealing for concealing solar arrays, is still in its infancy to the world market.
-There are also some negatives.
-Before we dive into the negatives of this product, however, let’s take a look at the positives.
+There are some downsides to this product that you must take into consideration.
+This technology, while it is attractive for camouflaging solar arrays, is still new to the global market.
+There are some negatives.
+Before we get into the pros and cons of this product, however let’s take a examine the pros.

 Solar Skin Pros

-Solar skin is an excellent option to add to your solar array because it blends with your roofline.
-Solar skins are a great way to turn your house into a piece of art, or turn your company’s roof into a space for advertising.
+Solar skin is a good option to add of your solar system as it blends with your roofline.
+Solar skin can be used to turn your house into a work of art or transform your roof into an advertisement space.

-Pros include the long-lasting life promise, which has led to the Fraunhofer, and Atlas testing.
-This product comes with a tough film that will last for more than 30 years, and also provides solar panel reduced glare.
+Pros include the long-lasting life promise that has led to the Fraunhofer and Atlas testing.
+This product has a durable film that will last for more than 30 years, and also provides solar panel reduction in glare.

-Testing of the product covered cracking, dirt retention , as along with blistering, browning and yellowing.
-Also, it has been tested for flash to ensure optimal light transmission.
+Product testing covered cracking, dirt retention as also browning, blistering and yellowing.
+It has also been flash tested to ensure the best light transmission.

 Solar Skin’s Cons

-The solar panel efficiency is the primary drawback of solar skin.
-Although this technology lets light through, some aspects of UV light is blocked.
+The solar panel’s efficiency is the first con in solar skin.
+While this technology allows sunlight through, some aspects of UV light is blocked.

-Think about the costs of adding solar-powered skins for your array.
-Already homeowners are investing thousands of dollars in solar.
-This technology will boost that cost.
+Take into consideration the expense of solar-powered skins for your array.
+Already, homeowners invest thousands of dollars in solar.
+This technology will increase that cost.

-The applique, in addition, is only protected for a ten years, even though it comes with a 30-year warranty.
-The typical solar panel comes with an 25-year guarantee.
-But, the solar skin could begin to fade and decrease module efficiency further prior to reaching their anticipated final-of-life.
+The applique, in addition, is only protected for a ten years, despite having a 30-year warranty.
+The typical solar panel comes with the warranty of 25 years.
+But the solar skin can start to fade and possibly decrease module efficiency further before they reach their expected end-of-life.

 Solar Cell Fabric has Many Benefits

-There are many other amazing benefits solar cell fabric could bring to your life.
+There are many additional great benefits that solar cell fabric could bring to your life.
 These were listed to meet the needs of today’s people.

-Imagine you are out and about all day, taking pictures with your smartphone and answering a few calls.
-You can also scroll across your feeds on social networks and not be concerned about whether you have enough battery or where you can recharge your smartphone.
+Imagine you are walking around all day snapping photos on your phone and making a few phone calls.
+You can text, scroll across your feeds on social networks, and not have to be concerned about whether your battery is low or where you can charge your smartphone.

-There’s always the option of using a bank, but it’s a possibility that you don’t bring them along or charge them.
-With clothes with integrated solar cells, you’ll feel at ease and calm throughout the day.
-To make these cell efficiency operate and produce electricity, you only need to have a bit of sunshine.
-Once that is done, simply plug in your smartphone to the USB ports on your garment.
+You always have the option of using a battery, however it’s possible that you forget to take them with you or to charge them.
+If you wear clothes that have integrated solar cells, you’ll feel relaxed and calm all day.
+To make these cell efficiency operate and produce electricity, all you need is to get a little sunlight.
+Then, you’ll be able to just plug your phone into the USB connector on the back of your garment.

-This is the reason we’ll use less electricity if our phones don’t get charged at home or other locations than through our solar panels fabrics.
-This patent will allow for significant reductions in energy consumption when it is utilized to its full potential.
+This is why we’ll spend less energy if our phones don’t charge at home or in other places other than our solar panel fabric.
+This patent could lead to significant reductions in electricity use if it is realized fully.

-Although it’s not something you need to be concerned about as an individual however, you should know that charging your mobile throughout the year will be less than a penny as you’ll only use 2 kWh in order to do it.
-What is the number of phones you using in your home?
-Where are all those small devices?
-Multiply this amount by the number of people in the world.
+While it’s not something you need to be concerned about, as a person it is worth noting that you should know that charging your mobile for the entire year will be less than a dollar since you will use 2 kWh for this.
+How many phones are you using at home?
+Where are those tiny devices?
+Multiply this with the total people living in the world.

 3. Micro Size Solar Cells

-This patent was necessary since the cells had to be tiny enough you don’t feel their presence and their weight.
-This was among the greatest challenges when the development of this technology: making the cells small enough to fit into our clothing.
+The patent was needed since the cells had to be tiny enough that you do not feel their presence, nor their weight.
+This was one of the most difficult aspects of creating this technology: making the cells so small that they can be able to fit into clothing.

-These cells are designed to be worn in fashionable, breathable clothing.
-The designers considered this when designing the clothing.
-They modified and designed the entire collection to conform to the standards.
-One university research team wanted details on how long-lasting this idea could be.
-It was also important to find out if these solar cells can be integrated into the fabric.
+These cells are made to be worn in contemporary, breathable clothes.
+The designers considered this when designing the clothes.
+They modified and designed the entire collection in order to meet this standard.
+A research team from a university wanted details on how long-lasting this idea is.
+It was also necessary to determine if these solar cells could be incorporated into the fabric.

-The cells they were using were just 3mm x 1.5mm in dimensions.
-But, they were able to confirm that the technology in these cells is a true powerhouse , despite their small dimensions.
-They demonstrated that the tiny solar bugs function like they should when test-driven.
-The solar bugs don’t cause any discomfort and will still be able charge your smartphone and Fitbit devices.
-This is the result of testing 200 cells that can generate 2.5 up to 10 Volts of electricity, with up to the range of 80 milliwatts.
+The cells they used were just 3mm x 1.5mm in dimension.
+They could confirm that the technology in these cells is a true energy source despite the tiny size.
+They showed that these tiny solar bugs work just like they should when they were examined.
+These solar bugs won’t cause any discomfort and will continue to be able to charge your smartphone and Fitbit devices.
+This is the result of testing 200 cells that can produce 2.5 10-volts power with up to the range of 80 milliwatts.

-Another option is to make these fabrics from solar cells.
-They can be trusted and solid, while generating electricity from sunlight.
-We do not want to put on the jacket or other clothing that needs being treated in a different way.
+Another idea is to create the fabrics using solar cells.
+They are reliable and reliable, as well as making energy by absorbing sunlight.
+We don’t want to wear an overcoat, or other clothes that need to be treated differently.
 People are extremely impatient.
-They don’t have the time to think about these things.
+They don’t want the time to think about these issues.

-The University of Tokyo and Riken research institution showed a prototype of this waterproof, machine-washable solar fabric three years ago.
-It was the first step in the whole process.
-We now have solar-powered clothing that has micro solar cells that charge the devices you use.
-It’s all in trendy pieces that you can put on all day long.
+The University of Tokyo and Riken research institute presented a model of this waterproof, machine-washable solar fabric three years ago.
+This was the beginning of the whole circle.
+We now have solar-powered clothing which has micro solar cells to charge the devices you use.
+It’s all in fashionable pieces that you can wear all day long.

-The patent-pending cells are laminated with a waterproof resin to make the system waterproof.
-It is possible to wear the solar cells fabric in any weather conditions, even when it’s raining.
+The patent-pending cells are laminated using a waterproof resin to make this system water-proof.
+You can wear your solar cells fabric in any weather conditions, even when it is raining.

 Photovoltaic Solar Noise Barriers (PVNB)

-Everyone has complained about road traffic noise in the US.
-48 states have constructed nearly 3,000 miles of traffic noise barriers to address this problem.
-Noise barriers were designed with one purpose in mind: to make noise barriers that are cost-effective and efficient.
-The US Department of Energy is currently working to combine noise reduction with power generation.
+Everyone has complained about the road traffic noise in the US.
+The 48 states have built more than 3,000 miles of traffic noise barriers to overcome this problem.
+Noise barriers were developed with one goal in mind: making noise barriers affordable and effective.
+It is believed that the US Department of Energy is now trying to incorporate noise control into energy generation.

-The potential to produce solar power from noise barriers in the US is around 400 gigawatts (GWh) annually, given the extensive usage of them.
-This is about the same amount of electricity used annually by 37,000 homes.
+The potential for solar power from walls of noise in the US is approximately 400 gigawatt hours (GWh) annually, given the extensive usage of these.
+It’s about the same amount of electricity that is used by 37,000 homes annually.

 The photovoltaic modules can be integrated into the barriers as support elements inside the soundproofing/sound-absorbing panels.
-To ensure the best performance, the design of the photovoltaic noise barriers (PVNBs), should take into account various elements like materials, location of barriers, the dimensions of the local climate, quantity of solar radiation, and azimuth.
+To ensure maximum performance the design of photovoltaic noise barriers (PVNBs), should take into account various elements like the materials used, the location of barriers, their dimensions, local climate, amount of solar radiation and azimuth.
 Two different functions are fulfilled by photovoltaic noise barriers.

-In the first place, they decrease their acoustic radiation which is scattered or diffused in the direction of the original source.
-The solar cells of PV modules convert sunlight into electricity.
-This reduces CO2 emissions and also reduces noise.
-The initial research on PVNBs also explored the possibility of mitigating noise pollution.
+They first reduce how much acoustical energy that is scattered or diffracted back to the source.
+The solar cells in PV modules convert sunlight to electricity.
+This lowers CO2 emissions and also lessens noise.
+The first research paper on PVNBs also examined the possibility of mitigating noise pollution.

-A majority of professionals who work on environmental noise barriers are aware that cars can damage the visual appearance of the area and affect views.
-Numerous cases have demonstrated that environmental noise barriers can solve both of these problems.
-There is growing concern about the effects of pollution to the environment.
-Environmental noise barriers could provide the capability to cut down on air pollution from roads.
-In the near future, technology will ensure that barriers with the capability to reduce air pollution will have a larger role.
-Three main drivers will be driving the design of barriers: the reduction of noise, visually screening traffic and the elimination of air pollution
+The majority of environmental noise barriers experts are aware that vehicles can cause visual damage to the area and impact the view.
+A number of cases have proven that environmental noise barriers can solve both of these problems.
+There is growing concern about the effects of air pollution on the environment.
+Environmental noise barriers could provide the capability to cut down on pollution of the air caused by roads.
+In the near future technological advancements will make it more likely that barriers with the capability to reduce air pollution will be more effective.
+Three major drivers will drive the design of barriers including the reduction of noise, visually screening and less air pollution

-Shneyder Solar can help you find the right solar solution for your needs today.
+Shneyder Solar can help you select the ideal solar solution for your needs today.

-Sign up on Shneyder Solar and get free estimates for solar shingle roof or regular solar panels.
-You need only an email address and we will have one of our Professional Solar installers connect with you.
+Join Shneyder Solar and get free estimates for solar shingle roof, or regular solar panels.
+It takes just an email address, and we will have the Professional Solar installers connect with you.

 GET DETAILS NOW!